JJong84/ALLeX/README.md

 ## Technology Stack

 - **Frontend**: React (TypeScript)
-- **Backend**: Node.js and Express for handling server-side logic, with a MySQL database for storing experiments, substances, and lab configurations.
+- **Backend**: Python and FastAPI for handling server-side logic, with a MySQL database for storing experiments, substances, and lab configurations.
 - **Interaction**: `@vladmandic/human` for real-time hand detection and gesture recognition
 - **REST API**: For communication between the frontend and backend